ZevEisenberg/TestCleaner/README.md

 ## Custom Assertions

 If you have a custom assertion function, you can use the `assertCustom` function to use it with TestCleaner.
-Just make sure your custom assertion takes `file: StaticString` and `line: UInt` parameters, and forward the ones that the `tests` closure in `assertCustom` passes to you.
+Just make sure your custom assertion takes `file: StaticString, line: UInt` parameters, and forward the ones that the `tests` closure in `assertCustom` passes to you.

 ```swift
 assertCustom(